loading

 Recently, I dug up the box score from the first major league game I attended – it was the Montreal Expos against the Philadelphia Phillies on June 9, 1985 at Veterans Stadium.
 The highlights were the free Richie Ashburn hat (my baseball media colleague Sweeny Murti may or may not be jealous that I’ve held on to it all these years) and a two-run home run by Phils’ outfielder Glenn Wilson, the cheering and fireworks for which woke me from a 700-Level nap in the bottom of the second.
 I was five years old.

-That game, a 4-1 Phillies win Sunday afternoon, was completed in a scant two hours and seventeen minutes, and I don’t think I’ve been to a faster MLB game since.
+That game, a 4-1 Phillies win on a Sunday afternoon, was completed in a scant two hours and seventeen minutes, and I don’t think I’ve been to a faster MLB game since.
 Nowadays, between pitching changes, commercial breaks, a lot of at-bats that result in one of the “three true outcomes,” as well as a general tortoise-like pace of play, sitting down to watch a game is a three-hour commitment.

 And it shouldn’t be.